Planning a trip and wondering about the best places to visit in Santorini?

 Just make sure you’ve got a category B or A driving license, depending on what you rent.

 And watch out for strong winds – they can make riding a bit tricky.
-I ended up skipping that option for that reason!
+I ended up skipping that option after seeing tourists struggling with the wind on the cliff roads!

 Car Rental